aetoray/AutoBSC-Fa/README.md

 # AutoBSC++

 Want all the Starr Drops, sprays and coins, but don't have the time to watch the stream, or it just doesn't match the timezone where you live?
-AutoBSC is here to help you!
+AutoBSC++ is here to help you!

-AutoBSC can automatically completes the events during the stream, including Cheers, Polls (choosing MVP), Quizzes and Match Predictions.
+AutoBSC++ can automatically completes the events during the stream, including Cheers, Polls (choosing MVP), Quizzes and Match Predictions.

 Tested on April Monthly Finals 2024, but should work on other Championship streams as well.